 You can also consider booking a dinner cruise on the Seine for a special year-end lunch or dinner.

 See this page at GetYourGuide to browse a wide variety of Seine River dinner cruise packages.
 Make sure to reserve sooner than later to ensure you snag a table.

-Disclosure: This post contains an affiliate link.
-While it comes at no additional cost to you to book products or services through it, it helps to fund more free, in-depth features here at Paris Unlocked.
+Disclosure: This post contains some affiliate links.
+While it comes at no additional cost to you to book products or services through these, they help to fund more free, in-depth features here at Paris Unlocked.
 Thank you.